 Have a bake sale where everyone gets to decorate their own confections and give a prize to the winner.

-You can run an auction of sorts where people are bid on in exchange for simple chores.
-The winning bidder can then use them to complete tasks like yard work, babysitting, dog walking, reorganizing a closet, washing a car and other simple chores.
+You can run an auction of sorts where individuals are bid-on in exchange for simple chores.
+The winning bidder can then use said individuals to complete tasks like yard work, babysitting, dog walking, reorganizing a closet, washing a car and other simple chores.
 You could also have people sell coupons for their services.

 If your local school has a big athletic program, especially football, there may be an opportunity to raise funds for your cause at a game.
 Here are some ideas:

 - Make food and/or serve drinks.
-You can all wear custom printed koozies or can coolers while you’re serving to promote your organization, cause or message.
+Preorder custom printed koozies or to use while serving to promote your organization, cause or message.

-- Run the concession stand at the game wearing printed cotton t-shirts with your cause moto, event date, logo or goals on it.
+- Run the concession stand at the game wearing printed cotton t-shirts with your cause moto, event date, or logo.

 - Use the same social media hashtags your school uses during big games to get the word out about your campaign.